tinymce/tinymce-docs/plugins/a11ychecker.md

 This configuration option sets the [WCAG level](https://www.w3.org/TR/WCAG20/#conformance) to use when checking issues.

-For example, the "Text must have a contrast ratio of at least ..." rule when using **AA** will trigger when the contrast ratio is less than 4.5:1, however when using **AAA** the rule will trigger when the ratio is less than 7.0:1.
+For example, the "Text must have a contrast ratio of at least ..." rule:

+* When using **AA**, A11yChecker will check for a contrast ratio of less than 4.5:1.
+* When using **AAA**, A11yChecker will check for a contrast ratio of less than 7.0:1.

 **Type:** `String`